 Scarborough

-If you are walking or cycling the pathway then you’ll come to the Northern end of the Redcliffe Peninsula at Scarborough.
+If you walk or cycle the pathway, you’ll reach Scarborough, the northern end of the Redcliffe Peninsula.

 Rothwell

-Running beside the tracks between Kippa-Ring Train Station to Petrie Train Station is another cycle/walkway.
-This 12.6km path takes you through wetlands, and you’ll see artworks of the local wildlife, Anzac tributes and historical commemorations to the local Aborigines.
+Another cycle/walkway runs beside the tracks between Kippa-Ring Train Station and Petrie Train Station.
+This 12.6km path takes you through wetlands, where you’ll see artworks of the local wildlife, Anzac tributes, and historical commemorations of the local Aborigines.

 Another one of the colourful splashes here is the Water Tank on Morris Road.